 In most cases, your dog will be placed on a special prescription diet that does not contain chicken.
-Once your dog has been eating that food for a period of time and their allergy symptoms have subsided, you will reintroduce chicken to their diet.
+Once your dog has been eating that food for a period of time and its allergy symptoms have subsided, you will reintroduce chicken to its diet.
 If your dog has an allergic reaction, then you know that chicken is the culprit.

-The best way to treat a chicken allergy once it has been identified is to completely remove the ingredient from your dog’s diet.
+The best way to treat a chicken allergy once it has been identified is to remove the ingredient from your dog’s diet completely.
 This may mean feeding your dog a special food recommended by your vet or preparing a homemade diet.
-Always discuss your dog’s new diet with your veterinarian to be sure that it is meeting all of their nutritional needs.
+Always discuss your dog’s new diet with your veterinarian to be sure that it is meeting all of its nutritional needs.

 More on Dog Nutrition

 When Is Premium Pet Food Worth It?

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.
 It has however been reviewed for accuracy by Dr. Joe, a board certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.